barrysteyn/node-scrypt/Readme.md

     npm test

+## Node-Scrypt Version 4
+Fully compatible with Node versions 0.10x and up and IO.
+Library rewritten using Nan.

-## Introducing Node-Scrypt Version 3
+## Node-Scrypt Version 3
 Version 3's main highlight is support for the **Microsoft Windows** platform.

 ### Node-Scrypt Version 2